osv-io/osv-io.github.io/_posts/features/0000-08-01-common-java-integration.md

 ---
 category: feature
-title: Common Java framework integration
+title: Common framework integration
 ---

-Frameworks such as Tomcat, JBoss, SpringSource are ideal for OS<sup>v</sup>.
-Common open source technologies such as Hadoop and NoSQL are being optimized and integrated to run on top of OS<sup>v</sup>.
+Java frameworks such as Tomcat, JBoss, and SpringSource run flawlessly on OS<sup>v</sup>, along with other popular language runtimes such as Ruby.